 Chase Craig is best known as a prolific editor and scriptwriter for Western Publishing during the 1940s and 1950s.
-Born in Ennis, Texas, Craig attended the Chicago Academy of Fine Arts, and began his career as an animator and plotter for Schlesinger and Walter Lantz in the second half of the 1930s.
-In the late 1930s, he turned to newspaper comics, and created 'Hollywood Hams' and 'Mortimer Snurd and Charlier McCarthy' with Carl Buettner.
+Born in Ennis, Texas, Craig attended the Chicago Academy of Fine Arts, and began his career as an animator and scriptwriter for Warner Brothers and Walter Lantz in the second half of the 1930s.
+Near the end of the same decade he turned to newspaper comics, and created 'Hollywood Hams' and 'Mortimer Snerd and Charlie McCarthy' with Carl Buettner.
+The latter was based on Edgar Bergen's eponymous puppet characters.
 Shortly afterwards, around 1941, he joined Dell Publishing, where he was one of the first artists to draw comic stories with 'Bugs Bunny', 'Porky Pig' and 'Elmer Fudd'.

 In addition, he worked on the daily 'Odd Bodkins' strip with Fred Fox for Esquire Features in 1941 and 1942.
 He also drew the 'Bugs Bunny' newspaper strip for the first 6 weeks in 1942.
 Craig's attention eventually shifted to scriptwriting.
 He wrote a great many scripts for Dell's Disney titles, and he is credited with the creation of characters like 'The Little Bad Wolf'.
 Other characters he worked with are 'Brer Rabbit' ('Tales from Uncle Remus'), 'Bongo', 'Jose Carioca' and 'Donald Duck', and his scripts were illustrated by artists like Jack Bradbury, Gil Turner, Tony Strobl, Dick Moores, Paul Murry or his old partner, Carl Buettner.